 Alameda Health Care District Board

 The Alameda Health Care District Board of Directors meets at 7 p.m.
-Wednesday, March 5 in the Dal Cielo Conference Room at Alameda Hospital, 2070 Clinton Avenue.
+Wednesday, June 9 in the Dal Cielo Conference Room on the second floor of Alameda Hospital, 2070 Clinton Avenue.

 The City Council meets at 7 p.m.
 Tuesday, May 6 in council chambers on the third floor of City Hall, 2263 Santa Clara Avenue.

 - 1 of 3